JayHeng/NXP-MCUBootUtility/README.md

 > * User image file can be either bare image file or bootable image file
 > * Support for converting bare image into .sb file for MfgTool and RT-Flash
 > * Support for loading bootable image into FlexSPI NOR boot device
+> * Support for loading bootable image into FlexSPI NAND boot device
 > * Support for loading bootable image into SEMC NAND boot device
 > * Support for loading bootable image into SEMC NOR boot device
 > * Support for loading bootable image into uSDHC SD/eMMC boot device